adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-nobgp/readme.md

   group 2
   exit

-##the local IP is the private IP of the outside interface.
+!the local IP is the private IP of the outside interface.
 Azure will automatically NAT this outbound.
-Replace this with your public IP if needed##
-crypto ikev2 policy to-csr-policy proposal to-csr-proposal match address local 10.1.0.4
+Replace this with your public IP !if needed crypto ikev2 policy to-csr-policy proposal to-csr-proposal match address local 10.1.0.4